-Dr. Shojania’s research focuses on identifying evidence-based patient safety interventions and effective strategies for translating evidence into practice.
-His work has appeared in leading journals, including the New England Journal of Medicine, the Journal of the American Medical Association, the British Medical Journal, and the Canadian Medical Association Journal.
-Dr. Shojania held a Canada Research Chair in Patient Safety and Quality Improvement from 2004-2013.
-He has twice delivered invited presentations on patient safety and healthcare quality to the US Institute of Medicine.
+Dr. Shojania’s research focuses on identifying and further developing effective strategies for achieving improved quality of care.
+He has more than 160 publications indexed in Medline, including papers in leading journals such as the New England Journal of Medicine, the Lancet, and the Journal of the American Medical Association.
+Google Scholar lists over 20,000 citations to his work for an h-index of 66.
+Dr. Shojania held a Canada Research Chair in Patient Safety and Quality Improvement from 2004-2013, and he has twice delivered invited presentations on patient safety and healthcare quality to the US Institute of Medicine (now the National Academy of Medicine).